 Executive Directors are responsible for implementing the strategic aspects of health and safety within their own specific areas of responsibility.
-Every Director is responsible for ensuring that they set, agree and monitor individual health and safety management objectives with their Associate Directors on an annual basis.
+Every Director is responsible for ensuring that they set, agree and monitor individual health and safety management objectives with their Associate Directors on an annual basis as part of business planning.